andr3wli/shinyapps/README.md

 ![](https://img.shields.io/twitter/url?style=social&url=https%3A%2F%2Ftwitter.com%2Fdrewroc6)
 <!-- badges: end -->

 These are some of the shiny applications that I have created.
+Each folder has its own README.

 ### [shinyJackpot]()
 An application to explore and visualize demographic and lottery ticket sales data in the greater Toronto area.
 Check out our [paper]() accompanying this app!